EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 	<li>Welsh</li>
 </ul>

-Read the Codex article <a href="http://codex.wordpress.org/Installing_WordPress_in_Your_Language">Installing WordPress in Your Language</a> for more information.
-Also please refer to our <a href="http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/">Developer Docs</a>.
+Read the Codex article [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language) for more information.
+Also please refer to our [Developer Docs](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/).

 #### Do you provide any hooks, or filters for me to take advantage of?
 Yes!
 With the 4.0 version of our plugin we have added a few hooks that allows you to add or manipulate existing data.
-Check out the <a href="http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/">Other Notes</a> tab  for more information.
+Check out the [Other Notes](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/) tab  for more information.

 Developer Documentation
 ===========